James Fitzjames Stephen: Quotations

 "Some men, probably, abstain from murder because they fear that, if they committed murder, they would be hung.
 Hundreds of thousands abstain from it because they regard it with horror.
-One great reason why they regard it with horror is, that murderers are hung with the hearty approbation of all reasonable men".On evidence obtained by duress or torture:"It is far pleasanter to sit comfortably in the shade rubbing red pepper in some poor devil's eyes, than to go about in the sun hunting up evidence."Source: The University of Chicago Law Review, Vol. 46, No. 1 (Autumn, 1978), pp. 3–22 40 1 J.F.
-STEPHEN, A HISTORY OF THE CRIMINAL LAW OF ENGLAND 442 n.1 (1883).
-Stephen's forceful quotation has been cited for this point elsewhere; McNabb v.
-United States, 318 U.S. 332, 344 n.8 (1943); J. LANGBEIN, supra note 1, at 147 n.14; Alschuler, supra note 11, at 1103 n.137.
+One great reason why they regard it with horror is, that murderers are hung with the hearty approbation of all reasonable men".On evidence obtained by duress or torture:"It is far pleasanter to sit comfortably in the shade rubbing red pepper in some poor devil's eyes, than to go about in the sun hunting up evidence."